 Even if the pain goes away, it’s a good idea to get checked out because it’s possible for the testicle to twist and untwist on its own.
 If this happens and is confirmed with tests, your doctor may recommend surgery to secure the testicle to the inside of the scrotum so it can’t move.

 Unfortunately, testicular torsion can’t be prevented.
 It happens because the testicle isn’t secured to the inside of the scrotum correctly and this can’t be diagnosed with imaging studies like an MRI or ultrasound.
 The most important thing to keep in mind is to get your child examined by a doctor if there is a sudden onset of severe testicular pain accompanied by tenderness, swelling, and nausea.

-If you suspect testicular torsion is happening to your child, give the trusted pediatric urologists at Georgia Urology a call at 678-284-4053.
+If you suspect testicular torsion is happening to your child, contact the trusted pediatric urologists at Georgia Urology.